 - Choose Normal or Sensitive mode.

-To change the mode on a computer use these steps:
+To change the sleep sensitivity mode of your Fitbit on a computer, use these steps:

 - Go to fitbit.com and sign in to your account.

 - From the dashboard, click on the gear icon in the top-right corner.

 - Scroll down to “Sleep Sensitivity” and choose Normal or Sensitive.